AM1010101/airtable-mcp-sse/README.md

   - No input parameters required
   - Returns base ID, name, and permission level

+- **describe_base**
+  - Gets a complete schema for a specific base, including all its tables
+  - Input parameters:
+    - `baseId` (string, required): The ID of the Airtable base
+    - `detailLevel` (string, optional): The amount of detail to get about the tables (`tableIdentifiersOnly`, `identifiersOnly`, or `full`)
+  - Returns the base information along with a list of all its tables and their schemas to the specified detail level.

+- **describe_all_bases**
+  - Gets a complete schema for all accessible bases and their tables
+  - Input parameters:
+    - `detailLevel` (string, optional): The amount of detail to get about the tables (`tableIdentifiersOnly`, `identifiersOnly`, or `full`)
+  - Returns a list of all bases, each with a list of all its tables and their schemas to the specified detail level.

 - **list_tables**
   - Lists all tables in a specific base
   - Input parameters: